Yes, I Want a Free Consultation with the Stryker Hip Lawsuit Team

 - LFIT V40 femoral heads used in the following:

 - ABG II hip implants

 If you have one of these Stryker hip replacement components, you could have a case.
 Damages can include compensation for lost earnings, medical bills, pain and suffering and expected costs in the future.

-Attorneys Fred Pritzker, David Szerlag and Brendan Flaherty have won millions for clients who had to have revision surgery because of a failed Rejuvenate or ABG II hip replacement implant.
-To contact Fred, David and Brendan, submit the form on this page or call our law firm at 1-888-377-8900.
+Attorneys Fred Pritzker and David Szerlag have won millions for clients who had to have revision surgery because of a failed Rejuvenate or ABG II hip replacement implant.
+To contact Fred and David, submit the form on this page or call our law firm at 1-888-377-8900.